Skip to main navigation Skip to search Skip to main content

 Biography

-Kate received her PhD in 2017 from the University of Melbourne, Australia, where she studied interactions between mitochondrial biology, cell death and immune signalling.
+Kate received her PhD from the University of Melbourne, and the Walter & Eliza Hall Institute investigating the interactions between mitochondrial biology, cell death and immune signalling.
 Her research employed advanced imaging techniques including live-cell lattice light-sheet microscopy (LLSM), live 3D-SIM, electron cryo-tomography and correlative light and electron microscopy to visualise – for the first time – the release of DNA from the mitochondria (mtDNA) during apoptosis.

 External positions